Search

 If you are in a homeless priority group and in need of support to help you maintain a tenancy, you may be offered a Short Scottish Secure Tenancy which would be conditional on you accepting and acting on the support package.

-For further advice on this you should contact the Housing Options Staff in your local Housing office.
+For further advice on this you should contact Housing.